NREL/EnergyPlus/doc/src/docs/InputOutputReference/06-StandardOutputReports.md

 **HoursPositive** – The HoursPositive option adds up the elapsed time during the month that this variable has a positive value.
 Hours with a zero value are not included.

-**HoursNonPositive** – The HoursNonPositive option adds up the elaspsed time during the month that this variable has non-positive value.
+**HoursNonPositive** – The HoursNonPositive option adds up the elapsed time during the month that this variable has non-positive value.
 Hours with a negative value and hours with a zero value are all included.

 **HoursNegative** – The HoursNegative option adds up the elapsed time during the month that this variable has a negative value.
 Hours with a zero value are not included.

-**HoursNonNegative** – The HoursNonNegative option adds up the elaspsed time during the month that this variable has non-negative value.
+**HoursNonNegative** – The HoursNonNegative option adds up the elapsed time during the month that this variable has non-negative value.
 Hours with a positive value and hours with a zero value are all included.

 *Advanced Aggregation Types*